ufcg-lsd/arrebol/deploy/README.md

 ## Requirements

-Arrebol needs a `Worker Node` to run its Jobs.
+Arrebol needs `Worker Nodes` to run its Jobs.
 Instructions for deploying a worker are [here](../worker/deploy).

 ## Configuration